Huo (state): Rebellion of the Three Guards

-However, after the death of King Wu and the regency of the Duke of Zhou, the Three Guards colluded with the Shang rulers and launched a revolt against the Zhou court.
-This revolt was defeated, and Shuchu was stripped of his titles and demoted to a commoner.
-Subsequently, however, the lands of Huo were given to Shuchu's son, thereby continuing the rule of their branch, which would last until 661 BC when the state was annexed by Jin.
+King Wu of Zhou died 3 years into his reign, leaving his son, Cheng, to pick up the pieces from the Battle of Muye.
+Ji Dan, the Duke of Zhou, served as regent, acting as de facto ruler over the region.
+Wu Geng, the interim ruler of Yin, now partitioned into Bei, colluded with the Three Guards, believing that a Duke should not claim regency, and that as the previous rulers of China, he should rule.
+This revolt was defeated, and Shu Chu was stripped of his titles and demoted to a commoner for three years.
+Subsequently, however, the lands of Huo were given to Shu Chu's son, thereby continuing the rule of their branch, which would last until 661 BC when the state was annexed by Jin.